 The surreal objects pictured within Parade

 make a strange contrast to the people that brought them to life: the Dutch, known for their sober-mindedness, as reflected in the neat and well-organized environment that characterizes their country.
-With this typically Dutch environment acting as a backdrop, the
+With this typical Dutch environment acting as a backdrop, the

 decorated vehicles or ‘floats’,

-seem like a silent protest against conformity.
+silent protest against conformity.
 They are, however, a product of the same

 sober-mindedness and careful planning skills that shaped the very landscape with which they seem to contradict.